capeman29/TMinUI/README.md

+# MyMinUI

+MyMinUI is a fork of the latest MinUI, I like MinUI but I also like playing old arcade coin up (thanks to FinUI) and DOOM which were missing so I added them.
+A missing feature when using MinUI with arcades is that while in the official MinUI's cores usually the name of the rom is enough to identifying a game with arcade the rom naming is quit difficult to decode so boxarts are nearly mandatory to properly identifying a game, that's why I spent a lot of time adding boxarts.
+I'm a player that uses a lot savestates, I really can't understand why almost all firmwares available in the retrogaming do not provide a way to select a specific slot with a graphical preview, when I saw for the first time the in game menu of MinUI I immediately felt that that was the way, then I added the minarch code to minui.

+Features from FinUI:
+- Add Favorites Collections (Press SELECT to toggle a rom)
+- Clear "Recently Played"
+- Additional emulators (MAME2003-PLUS)
+- Base and Extras are merged into one Full release

+New features of MyMinUI (RG35XX and MiyooMiniplus only):
+- added Retroarch 1.14 as alternative libretro frontend for cores it has the same video filters available on garlicos (WIP).
+- added prboom libretro core (Doom), it works only with retroarch as libretro frontend
+- added puae2021 libretro core (Amiga), not really tested, expect issues, please report
+- added FinalBurnNeo libretro core, it works surprisingly well on some arcade game which are slow on other OS, use an FBNeo romset as many 0.78 roms (mame2003+) don't work well.
+- added Overclock Max profile (1.5GHz on rg35xx and 1.8GHz on miyoominiplus)
+- replaced dinguxcommander with the garlicos version (source rg35xx.com) which has more features
+- the power button now performs a shutdown as garlicos 1.4.9 does instead of standby, to restore the MinUI sleep mode behavior just create the file enable-sleep-mode in the folder /mnt/sdcard/.userdata/shared
+- to use retroarch instead of minarch just copy to the ROMS/Extras/Emus/xxxx.pak the launch.sh from ROMS/Extras/Emus/Doom.pak then set the right core name and the cpu speed required.
+- added retroarch as Tools
+- added the main menu mode selector to version page, press up/down to change the mode then exit the page to get the new mode activated
+  Three modes are implemented:
+  1) STANDARD  -> this is the standard MinUI interface
+  2) SIMPLE -> same as STANDARD with Tools and Settings items hidden
+  3) FANCY -> it changes the look of the main menu showing boxarts and save state window selector if present.
+      Boxarts must be png 640x480 (same garlic os format) and saved in the "Imgs" folder on each Roms folder. it is suggested to leave the left side of the image dark for better user experience it is allowed adding boxarts also for systems not only roms, just add the image named as the folder. i.e. if the rom folder is "Doom (DOOM)" then create a png called "Doom (DOOM).png" in the "Doom (DOOM)/Imgs" folder If saves are present in the selected rom the same state selector available in the in game menu (IMHO that is a MinUI awesome feature), the latest save is automatically selected, press X to load it, if x is pressed whiel an empty slot is selected the game starts without recalling state. save state selector is available ONLY for cores running Minarch.
+      In fancy mode You can read the current folder in the top left corner of the display, while scrolling the recent or favorite lists it shows the folder of the currently selected game.

+Some changes under the hood:
+- reduced footprint of the docker toolchain from 4.5GB down to 1.5GB.
+- various improvements on makefiles
+- the release files are separated and dedicated for each platform (WIP)
+- all cores moved to the same system directory as BASE cores (which should be better for retroarch)
+- all core launchers moved to SDCARD/Emus folders as EXTRAS

 # MinUI

 MinUI is a focused, custom launcher and libretro frontend for the RGB30, M17 (early revs), Trimui Smart (and Pro), Miyoo Mini (and Plus), and Anbernic RG35XX (and Plus).